 This is the Church that the above verses are talking about.

-Another event that must take place before the Church is raptured is the outpouring of the Holy Spirit and the grafting of the Jewish people who will be saved back into their own olive tree, thus making the Church complete.
+Another event that must take place before the Church is raptured is the outpouring of the Holy Spirit and the grafting back in to their own olive tree of the Jewish people who will be saved, thus making the Church complete before the rapture.
 The "One new man" according to Romans 11:24.
 God is not going to rapture a predominantly Gentile Church.

 WHERE DID THE PRE-TRIBULATION RAPTURE DOCTRINE COME FROM?

 First of all, there are no know writings of a pre-tribulation rapture before 1830.
 It was only when a young 15 year old girl named Margaret McDonald from Port Glasgow, Scotland said she had a dream of a pre-tribulation rapture that it came about.
 In 1831 or 1832 a Presbyterian pastor named Edward Irving found out about her dream and began teaching a pre-tribulation rapture to his congregation.

 Later, John Darby, founder of the Plymouth Brethren began teaching a pre-tribulation rapture after visiting Margaret McDonald.
 And in 1917 when C. I. Scofield published his improved edition reference bible, he included in it John Darby's teaching on a pre-tribulation rapture.
 This began to be taught in bible colleges and churches and is now a prominent doctrinal belief among most main-line denominations and bible schools.